 Ok, maybe “fun” is an overstatement.
-After all, I can’t complete with their phone or video games.
-However, the treatment I’m currently doing with kids, tweens, and teens is much more fun than most anxiety treatments out there, and it’s effective too!
+After all, we can’t complete with their phone or video games.
+However, the treatment program we have for kids, tweens, and teens is much more fun than most anxiety treatments out there, and it’s effective too!

 Cognitive Behavioral Therapy for Anxiety in Kids